edgeworx/docs/content/en/docs/cloud/edgectl/deploy-an-app.md

 > Note that you can use the typical logs arguments, such as `--tail 100` or `--follow`.

-The following section will go into detail about application `YAML` files
+The following section will go into detail about application `YAML` files.